kaviarjs/nova/README.md

 [![Build Status](https://api.travis-ci.org/kaviarjs/nova.svg?branch=master)](https://travis-ci.org/kaviarjs/nova)
 [![TypeScript](https://badges.frapsoft.com/typescript/version/typescript-next.svg?v=101)](https://github.com/ellerbrock/typescript-badges/)

 _Nova_ is the fetching layer on top of MongoDB Node Driver, which allows SQL-comparable speeds for retrieving relational data.
-[Read the whole history here](./docs/story.md)

 GraphQL is treated as a first-class citizen, by offering ability to transform the GraphQL query into a Nova query. **You do not have to use GraphQL to use this library**

-The incredible speed boost is possible thanks to the technology called Hypernova, created by [Theodor Diaconu](https://www.linkedin.com/in/dtheodor/) in 2016 for Meteor.
-[Read more about it.](./docs/hypernova.md)
+The incredible speed boost is possible thanks to the technology called Hypernova, you can read more about it [inside the documentation](./docs/index.md#hypernova).

-## What it solves
+## What does it solve?

-✓ It makes it bearable to use MongoDB as a relational database ✓ Relational Filtering/Sorting Enabled
+✓ It makes it a joy to use MongoDB as a relational database ✓ Support for relational filtering & sorting
-✓ Speeds surpassing SQL in various scenarios.
+✓ Speeds surpassing SQL in various scenarios
+✓ Lower bandwidth used than SQL for joined documents
-✓ Works with GraphQL to avoid over-fetching
+✓ Works with the default MongoDB Node Drivers
+✓ Super light-weight integration for GraphQL

 ## Installation